The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 How much does a no fault divorce cost?

 If you instruct a solicitor to deal with the process for you this may be done at an hourly rate or on a fixed-fee basis.
-At this stage, we expect that no fault divorce should take less time and therefore cost less than currently.

 In any event, it’s important to take legal advice before starting divorce proceedings because of the financial implications.